-Administrative Hearing Officer: a staff member designated to coordinate the disciplinary process and may determine if a student has violated the Student Code of Conduct.
+Administrative Hearing Officer: a staff member designated to coordinate the disciplinary process and when the informal disposition process is used determines if a student has violated the Student Code of Conduct.

 Advisor: an employee or student at the College who provides support and/or advice to the Accused Student or Complainant in a hearing.
 The Advisor may not actively participate in the hearing process.
 The Advisor may not be an attorney except in certain circumstances as defined in the procedures.